jeffreytwoods2/uvsim/README.md

 ### Using uvsim:
 Once the program is up and running, start by clicking on the __Import File__ button to select a file from your computer that you would like to run as the program.
 You can also click on the __Program Editor__ button which allows you to edit the contents of a file you've uploaded, or write a program completely from scratch.
 Once you've loaded your program into the system - either through a file import or manually - click on the __Run Program__ button to execute your program's instructions.

+If you are using VS Code to run  the program and customtkinter is not recognized after you installed it, this might be caused by an incorrect Python interpreter
+You can use shortcuts "Ctrl+Shift+P" and type "Python: Select Interpreter" to choose your virtual environment.

 ### Note on input files:
-If you are wanting to process your own program through uvsim, check the files in __test_files__ to get an idea of what the program should look like.
+If you want to process your own program through uvsim, check the files in __test_files__ to get an idea of what the program should look like.
 Note that the format for each line of your program should be either `+` or `-`, followed by the 4-digit instruction (see above for details on each instruction).